Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Summary and Concluding Remarks

-In the present work with numerical simulations, we drive the granular packing beyond the quasistatic regime, and make detailed comparison of results from the previously proposed Stribeck-Hertz model (SH, with speed-dependent frictions) and from the conventional Coulomb-Hertz model (CH, with a constant friction coefficient).
-We find that varying the material-specific $V_{\text{c}}$ in our SH model leads to change of the critical volume fraction ($\phi_{\text{c}}$) that is equivalent to varying the friction coefficient $\mu_0$ in the conventional CH model.
-This provides a one-to-one correspondence between $V_{\text{c}}$ in the SH model and $\mu_0$ in the CH model.
-In a wide range of conditions, the rheological responses in both models are similar if the difference between the true volume fraction ($\phi$) and the mapped critical volume fraction ($\phi_{\text{c}}$) are the same.
-We find that quaking is a distinct feature of the SH model, and this is reflected by the occurrence of the anomalous stress ratio.
-Investigations on the stress responses at various driving speeds make us conclude that the quaking occurs only in the intermediate range of $V_{\text{c}}$ and at sufficiently low inertial numbers.
-Finally, the ability to apply the SH model beyond quasistatic flows based on the analysis of the critical volume fraction will help us better understand the flow of frictional granular particles both in laboratory settings and in field observations such as debris flows \cite{Kostynick2022}.
+In the present work with numerical simulations, we drive the granular packing beyond the quasistatic regime, and make detailed comparisons of results from the previously proposed Stribeck-Hertz model (SH, with a speed-dependent friction) and from the conventional Coulomb-Hertz model (CH, with a constant friction coefficient).
+The simulations from both models show that the values of the critical volume fraction $\phi_{\text{c}}$ are determined by the material parameters only, independent of the driving speed.
+Under both models in certain combinations of material parameters, the relationships between the mean normal stress and the shear rate can collapse if the differences between the volume fraction ($\phi$) and the critical volume fraction ($\phi_{\text{c}}$) are properly scaled.
+Meanwhile, we find that quaking is a distinct feature of the SH model: This is reflected by the anomalous stress ratio at low inertial numbers and the time sequences of instantaneous stresses.
+Investigations into the stress responses at various driving speeds make us conclude that the quaking occurs only in the intermediate range of slipperiness, in consistence with our previous work, but further reveal the progressive narrowing of the quaking regime and the disappearance of it at an extremely high shear rate.

+From this work, we find that the volume fraction going above the critical volume fraction $\phi_{\text{c}}$ is a necessary condition for the quaking to occur.
+The effect of grain inertia generally suppresses the occurrence of quaking.
+And we expect that the ability to apply the SH model with the analysis of the critical volume fraction to a laboratory setting or field observations such as debris flows \cite{Kostynick2022} will help us better understand the nature of granular flows in frictional grains.